ganevniko/ganevniko.github.io/_posts/2019-04-01-monte_carlo_simulation_applied_to_portfolio_management.markdown

 ![](img/30.png)

 This graph shows all the portfolios resulting from the one million randomly generated combinations of weights for our four stocks.
 For example we can see that there is a very large number of portfolios that will exhibit a risk of 25% but expected returns for these portfolios will range from 21% to 29%.
 The portfolio with 29% expected return for a level of risk of 25% is located on the white line along with every other portfolio that has the highest expect return for each given level of risk.
+This white line is called the Efficient Frontier.